vinceclifford/Brainfuck_Interpreter/README.md

 gcc main.c
 ````

 With that you're all set.
 You can now execute the interpreter.
-Run the executable and pass the Brainfuck-code as the only argument as a String.
-Example to run the interpreter for the Brainfuck-Code ">++.<+.":
+Run the executable and pass the Brainfuck code as the only argument as a String.
+Example to run the interpreter for the Brainfuck code ">++.<+.":
 ````
 ./a.out ">++.<+."
 ````